-Now that you’ve created your virtual attendant and created prompts it’s time to add user inputs.
-User inputs are the options that will be available to users when they call into your virtual attendant.
+Now that you’ve created your virtual attendant and created prompts, it’s time to add user inputs.
+User inputs are the options that will be available to users when they call your virtual attendant.

 - Select the +Add User Input.
 You’ll notice under Caller Presses, 1 is automatically selected.
 To change this, select the dropdown arrows to choose from a selection of numbers and symbols.

 - Then, select an action.
-This is going to be where the caller is directed - an external number, extension, call group, another virtual attendant, or a voicemail.
-After your action is selected, select the dropdown under "Forward Calls To" to specify where the calls are going.
+This will be where the caller is directed - an external number, extension, call group, another virtual attendant, or a voicemail.
+After selecting your action, select the dropdown under “Forward Calls To” to specify where the calls are going.

-- For example, if action is Extension, then Forward Calls To dropdown will have a list of all active extensions to choose from.
+- For example, if the action is an extension, then Forward Calls To dropdown will have a list of all active extensions to choose from.
 If you don’t see an extension listed, you may need to assign a license to that extension.
 Click here for more info on licensing.

-- If you would like confirmation audio to play after the caller makes their selection, you can choose from audio already recorded, or record/upload a new one under Confirmation Audio.
+- If you want confirmation audio to play after the caller makes their selection, you can choose from audio already recorded or record/upload a new one under Confirmation Audio.

 - Select +Add User Input to keep adding additional inputs.
 Select Save when you’re finished.